node-real/web3.js-plugin-bundle/README.md

 For full example, please refer test/index.test.ts, you should configure three env variables:

-APIKEY       your nodereal apikey
+APIKEY:       your nodereal apikey

-Address      the to address of transactions
+Address:      the to address of transactions

-PrivateKey   your wallet privateKey, which used for signing transaction
+PrivateKey:   your wallet privateKey, which used for signing transaction

 ### Register plugin
 ```typescript